DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 ups list -aK+ dunetpc
 ```

 The output is not sorted, although portions of it may look sorted.
 Do not depend on it being sorted.
-The string indicating the version is called the version tag (v09_22_02 here).
-The qualifiers are e19 and prof. Qualifiers can be entered in any order and are separated by colons. "e19" refers to a specific version of the gnu compiler collection (v8_2_0).
-We will soon be moving everything to "e20" which corresponds to `gcc v9_3_0`.
+The string indicating the version is called the version tag (v09_48_01d00 here).
+The qualifiers are e20 and prof. Qualifiers can be entered in any order and are separated by colons.  "e20" corresponds to a specific version of the GNU compiler -- v9.3.0.
 We also compile with `clang` -- the compiler qualifier for that is "c7".

 "prof" means "compiled with optimizations turned on." "debug" means "compiled with optimizations turned off".
 More information on qualifiers is [here][about-qualifiers].

 In addition to the version and qualifiers, `UPS` products have "flavors".
-This refers to the operating system and version.
-Older versions of `dunetpc` and `larsoft` supported `SL6` and some versions of macOS.
+This refers to the operating system type and version.
+Older versions of DUNE software supported `SL6` and some versions of macOS.
 Currently only SL7 and the compatible CentOS 7 are supported.
 The flavor of a product is automatically selected to match your current operating system when you set up a product.
 If a flavor is missing, you will get an error message.

 There is a setup command provided by the operating system -- you usually don't want to use it (at least not when developing DUNE software).
-If you haven't sourced the `setup_dune.sh` script in `CVMFS` above and type `setup xyz`, you will get the system setup command, which will ask you for the root password.
+If you haven't yet sourced the `setup_dune.sh` script in `CVMFS` above but type `setup xyz` anyway, you will get the system setup command, which will ask you for the root password.
 Just `control-C` out of it, source the `setup_dune.sh` script, and try again.

 UPS's setup command (find out where it lives with this command):